MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 - On the edge use priority queues to separate different streams of data with different priorities and time to live.
 For example, alarms should always be sent first but have a lower time to live compared to telemetry.

-- In the cloud use different consumer groups on Event Hubs to separate out different streams of data, for Alarms can be handled and scaled differently from a Telemetry.
+- In the cloud, use different consumer groups on Event Hubs to separate out different streams of data, for Alarms can be handled and scaled differently from a Telemetry.

 - In the cloud use IoT Hub routes to separate out different streams of data, with filtering and separate endpoints.
-Note that IoT Hub message routing will add some latency.
+IoT Hub message routing will add some latency.

-- Leverage the right messaging construct (Event Hubs, Event Grids or Service Bus) to distribute workloads while protecting against back pressure in the cloud.
+- Use the right messaging construct (Event Hubs, Event Grids or Service Bus) to distribute workloads while protecting against back pressure in the cloud.

 - Overly complex IoT Hub routing rules can have an impact on the throughput.
 This is especially true for routing rules with message body JSON filters where every message needs to be deserialized and scanned.